-- 1. Submit an application for admission with a \$25.00 application fee to the Office of Admissions. - 2.
-Arrange to have official transcripts sent from any colleges or universities attended since leaving Northeastern. - 3.
-Resident Aliens must submit a photocopy of both sides of their Resident Alien card with each application. - 4.
-International Students must submit a new/ updated Northeastern Financial Statement and required supporting documents.
+- Submit an application for admission with a \$25.00 application fee to the Admissions Office. - Arrange to have official transcripts sent from any colleges or universities attended since leaving Northeastern. - Resident Aliens must submit a photocopy of both sides of their Resident Alien card with each application.
+Resident Alien cards from 2001 on only require a copy of the front of the card. - International Students must submit a new/updated Northeastern Financial Statement and required supporting documents.